 SunPower is party to various supply agreements with Hemlock Semiconductor Operations, LLC (f/k/a Hemlock Semiconductor Corporation) and its affiliate, Hemlock Semiconductor, LLC, (collectively, the "Hemlock Agreements"), for the procurement of polysilicon.
-In connection with the Spin-Off of Maxeon Solar, SunPower and Maxeon Solar entered into an agreement pursuant to which Maxeon Solar received the benefit of SunPower's rights under the Hemlock Agreements (including SunPower's deposits and advanced payments thereunder) and, in return, Maxeon Solar agreed to perform all of SunPower's existing and future obligations under the Hemlock Agreements, including all take-or-pay obligations (the "Back-to-Back Agreement").
-As of January 1, 2023, Maxeon Solar's commitment under the Hemlock Agreement was finalized.
-As of April 2, 2023, there are no further payment obligations remaining under the Hemlock Agreements or the Back-to-Back Agreement.
+In connection with the Spin-off of Maxeon Solar, SunPower and Maxeon Solar entered into an agreement pursuant to which Maxeon Solar received the benefit of SunPower's rights under the Hemlock Agreements (including SunPower's deposits and advanced payments thereunder) and, in return, Maxeon Solar agreed to perform all of SunPower's existing and future obligations under the Hemlock Agreements, including all take-or-pay obligations (the "Back-to-Back Agreement").
+As of the first quarter of 2023, Maxeon Solar's commitment under the Hemlock Agreement was finalized.
+As of July 2, 2023, there are no further payment obligations remaining under the Hemlock Agreements or the Back-to-Back Agreement.

-Pursuant to the Separation and Distribution Agreement entered into by us and Maxeon Solar, we agreed to indemnify Maxeon Solar for any liabilities arising out of certain existing litigation relating to businesses contributed to Maxeon Solar in connection with the Spin-Off.
+Pursuant to the Separation and Distribution Agreement entered into by us and Maxeon Solar, we agreed to indemnify Maxeon Solar for any liabilities arising out of certain existing litigation relating to businesses contributed to Maxeon Solar in connection with the Spin-off.
 We expect to be actively involved in managing this litigation together with Maxeon Solar.
-The indemnity qualifies for the criteria for accounting under the guidance in ASC 460, and we have recorded the liability of litigation of \$3.5 million as of April 2, 2023.
+The indemnity qualifies for the criteria for accounting under the guidance in ASC 460, and we have recorded the liability of litigation of \$2.9 million as of July 2, 2023.

-In addition, as of April 2, 2023, we have retained a total of \$27.9 million of warranty reserves related to our indemnification with TotalEnergies Renewables in connection with the sale of our C&I Solutions business.
+In addition, as of July 2, 2023, we have retained a total of \$29.8 million of warranty reserves related to our indemnification with TotalEnergies Renewables in connection with the sale of our C&I Solutions business, which is included within "accrued liabilities" and "other long-term liabilities" on our condensed consolidated balance sheets.